 Kitchen /Dining Room: Fridge with ice box, worktop freezer, electric hob, electric oven and grill, microwave.

 Pets: One well behaved dog is welcome downstairs only and must be on a lead when outside as the garden is not enclosed.
 No other pets please.

 Parking: Unrestricted on street parking on a first come first served basis.

-Garden/Patio: Garden to the rear with outside seating.
-Secure storage for three-four bikes.
+Garden/Patio: Secure storage for three-four bikes.